 Chapter 5A also provides the framework for determining the charges that network businesses can recover from a connecting customer.
-They allow, in certain circumstances, for a DNSP to recover extension and augmentation costs required to connect a distributed generator90 to the network.
+They allow, in certain circumstances, for a distribution business to recover extension and augmentation costs required to connect a distributed generator99 to the network.